2shady4u/godot-kra-psd-importer/README.md

 # <a name="credits">Credits</a>

 This plugin makes heavy use of the [PSD Library SDK](https://molecular-matters.com/products_psd_sdk.html), without which this plugin would be impossible.
+Alongside this, both the [Zipper](https://github.com/sebastiandev/zipper) and [TinyXML-2](https://github.com/leethomason/tinyxml2) projects are exploited to significantly simplify the import process of *.kra*-files.

-For enabling PNG exporting functionalities, the [ImageMagick](https://imagemagick.org/index.php) libraries are employed and the necessary *.dll are included in the addon.
+For enabling PNG and TGA exporting functionalities, the [ImageMagick](https://imagemagick.org/index.php) libraries are employed and the necessary *.dll are included in the addon.

 # <a name="blatant-self-advertisement">Blatant Self-Advertisement</a>